-Creating a sense of safety and security is a key component of a successful return to campus.
-This goal will be jointly owned by Stockton's administration, students, faculty, and staff; all share some responsibility with communications.
+Creating a sense of safety and security is a key component of successful campus operations.
+This goal will be jointly owned by Stockton's administration, students, faculty, and staff; all share some responsibility regarding effective communications efforts.

-Stakeholders are working together to understand new policies that impact the way people arrive at, move through, work/ learn/conduct research, and utilize the spaces and amenities in and around the building.
+Stakeholders will continue working together to communicate how new campus procedures will impact the way people arrive at, move through, work/ learn/conduct research, and utilize the spaces and amenities in and around the building.